-This Policy has been approved by the Board of Directors of the Company at its meeting held on 6th April, 2021 and shall be effective and applicable for dividend, if any, declared for the Financial Year 2020-21 onwards.
+This Policy has been approved by the Board of Directors of the Company at its meeting held on 6th April, 2021 and shall be effective and applicable for dividend, onwards.

 13.00 Review/Amendment

 The Board may amend, abrogate, modify or revise any or all provisions of this Policy.
 However, amendments in the Act or in the Listing Regulations shall be binding even if not incorporated in this Policy.